 Arvid Bell is a scholar and entrepreneur who specializes in negotiation strategy, crisis management, conflict system analysis, international security, and simulation design.
-He is a lecturer on government at Harvard University and partner at Negotiation Design & Strategy (NDS), a training, advisory, and research development group.
+He is the CEO of the Negotiation Task Force (NTF), an advisory and R&D group that was incubated at the Davis Center.

-Bell has published research in International Negotiation, Negotiation Journal, and International Studies Perspectives and was a Co-Investigator of the Middle East and North Africa Negotiation Report, a collaborative effort of scholars and students from Harvard University, Tufts University, Brandeis University, and Reichman University.
-He is also a member of the executive board of the Arms Control Negotiation Academy (ACONA) and an affiliated expert with the Conflict Analytics Lab at Queen’s University.
+Bell has published research in scientific journals including International Negotiation, Negotiation Journal, and International Studies Perspectives and was a co-investigator of the Middle East and North Africa Negotiation Report, a collaborative effort of scholars and students from Harvard University, Tufts University, Brandeis University, and Reichman University.
+He is also the chair of the executive board of the Arms Control Negotiation Academy (ACONA), a 2024 Atlantic Council Millennium fellow, a non-resident scholar with the James Martin Center for Nonproliferation Studies, a Scotia Group member, and an advisor with the Conflict Analytics Lab, a consortium for AI research on law, compliance and conflict resolution.

-He holds a Franco-German dual master’s degree in political science and international affairs from the Free University of Berlin and Sciences Po Paris, a master’s degree in public policy from Harvard Kennedy School, and a doctoral degree in political science from Goethe University Frankfurt.
+He holds a Franco-German dual master’s degree in political science and international affairs from the Free University of Berlin and Sciences Po Paris, a master’s degree in public policy from Harvard Kennedy School, where he was a McCloy Fellow, and a doctoral degree in political science from Goethe University Frankfurt, Germany.

 Selected Publications